pcanz/pPEG/Readme.md

         Implicit = '_' [A-Z0-9] [a-zA-Z0-9_-]*

-Implicit rules are the same as other rules, so because they start with an underscore they can only define an anonymous literal match.

-When writing a grammar it is best to avoid the use of grammar rule names that could have an implicit definition (i.e. names starting with an underscore followed by a capital letter or digit).
+When writing a grammar it is best to avoid defining grammar rule names that could have an implicit definition (i.e. names starting with an underscore followed by a capital letter or digit).
 Doing that will guarantee an error message if the definition of a rule name has been forgotten.

 But implicit rules names are just ordinary rule names that can be defined as usual.
 An explicit grammar rule definition will take precedence over any implicit definition.